lambdabaa/quickdraw/README.md

 ### Data augmentation

-The included IPython notebooks contain routines for training GANs and applying image-based transformations to rasterized, 28x28 grayscale images from the quickdraw dataset.
+The included IPython notebooks in `ipynb/` contain routines for training GANs and applying image-based transformations to rasterized, 28x28 grayscale images from the quickdraw dataset.